lawrenceagles/nodejs-in-action/chapter15-streams/03-hello-stream-error-handling/README.md

 > introducing error handling with streams

 ## Description
 This example illustrates how to manage error handling with streams.
-Ultimately, you just listens to the `"error"` event on the stream:
+Ultimately, you just listen to the `"error"` event on the stream:

 ```javascript
 const stream = fs.createReadStream(...);